gduclaux/FieldMoveProjectImporter_QGIS/README.md

 ## Roadmap

-   - This has only been tested on OSX with QGIS 3.34, with increasing testing more architectures support should come.
+   - This plugin has been tested on OSX and Windows with QGIS 3.40(LTR).
    - Add support for KMZ files (not working at this stage) to display line drawings and polygons.
    - Develop a template for generating a fieldbook-like report from the digital data.